 It’s been a while since I read poetry that moved me as much as did The Next Loves by Stéphane Bouquet (translated by Lindsay Turner).
 I find almost all poetry moving, but the raw ache I felt when reading some of the verse within this text was such that I found my eyes scanning and rescanning the page, reading the words aloud to myself and tasting the way they sounded in my mouth, almost as if they were hungry.
 That’s the word I would use to describe these poems; they left me feeling hungry for more, and yet at the same time there was a completeness to them once consumed as a Gestalt that left me satiated in a satisfactory way.

 The book is composed of ten long poetic works that are each split up into different sections according to their own internal style.
-Each poem is unique, and explores a different facet of human interactions in a diverse and intriguing way.
+Each poem is unique and explores a different facet of human interactions in a diverse and intriguing way.
+Throughout the text are extraordinarily strong intersectional themes, particularly with regard to multicultural, urban, and queer identity in youth, which are subjects that I have a strong interest in, so this book is exactly up my alley. different facet of human interactions in a diverse and intriguing way.
 Throughout the text are very strong intersectional themes, particularly with regard to multicultural, urban, and queer identity in youth, which are subjects that I have a strong interest in, so this book is exactly up my alley.

 That is not to say that there is no diversity in the stories told.
 The persons represented within these poems come from a vast array of backgrounds and contexts, and that diversity and complexity is a real strength.
 The representation of queer folk and people of color, and people from different racial, ethnic, and cultural backgrounds much appreciated.
 The artistry that Bouquet and Turner used to craft these poems, each of them rich in detail and refinement, is amazing.